How to mount a WSL2 disk on Linux

 On NixOS

-Grab the tools in a temporary shell
+You can grab the tools in a temporary shell

 nix-shell -p ntfs3g util-linux qemu-utils